PLEASE NOTE: This program (originally scheduled for Wednesday, January 17th) has been rescheduled by the weather predictions.

 Field received her Ph.D. in American History from New York University.
 She also holds a Master's in Public Policy from Harvard University's Kennedy School of Government and a B.A. from Williams College.
 Previously, Field served as Assistant Professor of History at the University of California, Riverside, and worked in education and the non-profit sector in Boston and New York.

-Free admission for RH&SQ members, $10 for non-members.
+Free admission for RH&SQ members, free admission for Tufts University students, $10 for all others.